 On two subsequent trips to Kyoto, we’ve even rented Airbnbs that are only a block from Fushimi Inari so that we could visit several times.
 One was during a month-long stay and we explored Fushimi Inari Taisha dozens of times.
 We truly cannot get enough of this stunning shrine.
 (If you’re looking for a no-crowds, unique experience, read our Secret Bamboo Forest at Fushimi Inari post.)

 With that bit of gushing out of the way, let’s turn to some details about Fushimi Inari (also known as 伏見稲荷大社, Fushimi Inari Taisha).
+If you’ve never been here but it looks familiar, perhaps you’ve seen it in film.
+Parts of Memoirs of a Geisha were shot here.

 At the entrance, there are handwashing stations where visitors should wash their hands and then mouth for purification.
 There’s a specific custom from this which we tried to glean by watching other visitors, but we didn’t want to creep on them for too long.